alefore/edge-numbers-demo/README.md

 The tree of operations is only evaluated at this point.
 This library is, in that sense, "lazy".
 Division-by-zero errors are only detected during conversion.

+In the future, we may optimize the implementation to evaluate operations eagerly when no precision is lost
+(which we expect to be the majority of cases).

 ## Large numbers with small decimals